johnstonskj/johnstonskj.github.io/quotes.md

 _Without requirements or design, programming is the art of adding bugs to an empty text file._ -- **Louis Srygley**

 _Real stupidity beats artificial intelligence every time._ — **Terry Pratchett**

+_Oh, I’ve certainly never been short of pleasure.
+Do you know what real pleasure is?
+A creative act.
+A pleasure without creativity is dead boring._ -- **Gianni Agnelli**

+_A thing done well can be done better._ -- **Gianni Agnelli**